Student Affairs Diversity Initiatives (SADI)

 • African American Female Initiative

-• Hispanic/Latinx Initiative
+• Hispanic/Latin Initiative

-Why join the SADI program?
+Why join the MC Initiatives program?

-Right away you will meet students with whom you will have classes and who share common interests.
+Right away, you will meet students with whom you will have classes and who share common interests.
 And you will:

 • have individualized help with course advising